AA Vermont District 2 & 11 Logo

 Service Opportunities

-There are opportunities that require only as much of your time that you want to give.
-Many positions are 2-year commitments that turned over in January, but have not been filled, so come to your District Business meeting to participate!
+There are opportunities in Districts 2 & 11 that require only as much of your time that you want to give.
+You don't need to be an officer or chair-- you can simply serve on a committee.
+Attend the next Business meeting of your District to learn how you can participate!
 Dates & times on Home page.

 The Answering Service needs phone numbers of AAs in Districts 2 & 11 who are willing to speak to someone who calls the Hotline.
 If someone calls the Hotline (802-802-2288) asking to speak to a member of AA, an Answering Service employee will take their number and have an AA member call them back.
 If you'd like to add your name to the list, contact Scudder, the District 2 Answering Service Chair: answeringservice@burlingtonaa.org